MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/resourcemanager.md

 ## -description

-Provides access to application resource maps and more advanced resource functionality.
+Provides access to app resource maps and more advanced resource functionality.

 ## -remarks